 Previously known as South East Strategic Reservoir Option (SESRO)

-As our reservoir proposals have evolved, so too has the potential legacy it could have.
-The proposed reservoir is a critical drought insurance policy for the next century and beyond – but it’s also being designed as a place for people to use and enjoy for many years to come.
+From January 2026, the South East Strategic Reservoir Option (SESRO) project name changed to White Horse Reservoir.
+As our reservoir proposals have evolved, so too has their potential legacy.
+The proposed reservoir is a critical drought insurance policy for the next century and beyond, while also being designed as a place for people to use and enjoy for many years to come.

 Thanks to everyone who shared feedback during our statutory public consultation which ran from 28 October 2025 to 13 January 2026.
-Over 1,200 of you attended our 9 events, both in-person and online.
-We’re incredibly grateful to everyone who took the time to give feedback - it really does make a difference.
+Over 1,200 of you attended our nine events, both in person and online.
+We’re grateful to everyone who took the time to give feedback - it really does make a difference.
+We’re carefully analysing all the feedback received during the consultation, and your views will help us refine the proposed design and shape any mitigation measures.

-We’ll carefully analyse all the feedback received during the consultation.
-Your views will help us refine the proposed design and shape any mitigation measures.
 The Consultation Report will be submitted, alongside all other relevant documentation required to support our Development Consent Order (DCO) application, in late 2026.
-This application will be made to the Planning Inspectorate (PINS), which will examine the application on behalf of the Secretary of State for the Department for Environment, Food and Rural Affairs(DEFRA).
+This application will be made to the Planning Inspectorate, which will examine the application on behalf of the Secretary of State for the Department for Environment, Food and Rural Affairs (DEFRA).

 The reservoir would be filled with water from the River Thames in the winter, when there is plenty available.
 When river levels drop, or demand for water increases, water would be released from the reservoir back into the river for re-abstraction downstream.